 The first step is to understand the problem and goals.
 I gather research before meeting with the marketing team and content providers so I can help make sure we’re focusing on the right problem.
 Then I write out a plan, which might be a formal design brief or a quick note, and this helps clarify the issues and describe the solution so we can easily evaluate designs.
 Next, I start sketching on paper then move to the computer.
 If I’m working on a web project, I put on my developer hat and test to make sure a design is something I can deliver.

 It sometimes surprises people that I won’t design a cover without knowing what’s going on inside, or a web page without knowing what kind of content there will be.
-I think it’s important that the underlying structure is in place for various parts of a project, so that the finished piece works together as a whole.
+It’s important that the underlying structure is in place so that the finished project works as a whole.
 My preference is to start with the hardest bit—the page with the most or different types of content.
 I find it easier to simplify as the project progresses than to get more detailed later.